-Military family law is different from typical family law practice, as special circumstances may arise.
+Military family law is different from a typical orlando family law attorney case, as special circumstances may arise.
 Anticipating problems specific to divorce in military families allows for a more favorable outcome.
 Hiring a family lawyer with experience working with military cases is immensely beneficial, as military divorce involves additional legal issues.
 Divorce within military families affects the military pension, insurance, and child support.
 There are many factors to carefully consider when navigating through the components of military family law.

 Choosing which state to file the divorce can have vastly different outcomes.
 The divorce is usually filed in the state where the husband or wife legally resides.
 The person initiating the divorce typically files where he or she lives, which may be a different state.
 A crucial aspect to consider, while choosing the state to file the divorce, is how military pensions are divided in accordance with that specific state.
 The Uniformed Services Former Spouses’ Protection Act, or USFSPA, governs the division of military pensions on a federal level.
 In accordance with the federal law, the state where the military member resides will always be granted the power to divide a military pension in the case of divorce.

 In addition to your family lawyer having thorough knowledge of the USFSPA, he or she must also understand the Servicemembers Civil Relief Act, or SCRA.
 The SCRA allows for the change of the court schedule and extension of any deadlines if one spouse is on active duty.
 If the active duty servicemember is unable to respond to court action, he or she can place a hold on the proceedings.
 The initial hold, or stay, can last up to 90 days, but the court can also grant extensions after the initial hold.